aamcn/poke-mem/README.md

 # Memory Game

 A card game to test your memory skills.
 The game includes three difficulty levels and if the player wins the round they can upload their finish time to the leaderboard.

 # Features

 Card game featuring memorable characters.
 Clickable cards: Score a point if you haven't clicked it before or lose the round if you have.
-Multiple difficulty: Easy (4 cards), Medium (6 cards), and Hard (9 cards) game modes Multi-difficulty Leaderboards, one for each difficulty.
+Multiple difficulty: Easy (4 cards), Medium (6 cards), and Hard (9 cards) game modes.
+Timer logs how quickly you can click all the cards correctly.
+Submit your score to be stored in the database leaderboard tables.
+Leaderboard page displays each difficulties top scores.

 # Prerequisites